 MoFA is excited to announce that our public programs will be hosted in the digital space this spring!
 These events are free and open to the public.
 Please register up until the time of the event to receive the link to attend.

 The Museum of Fine Arts is excited to announce a series of guest lectures co-sponsored by the Department of Art and the Museum and Cultural Heritage Studies (MCHS) program in the Department of Art History.
 These events, which will all be conducted online, are free and open to the public.
-Each speaker utilizes diverse approaches to their creative practice, leading discussions that are vital to the arts.
+Each speaker utilizes diverse approaches to their creative practice, leading discussions that are vital to the arts and our community.

 On Thursday, February 4th at 6:00 p.m. join us for a conversation between Nigel Poor and Earlonne Woods, hosts of Ear Hustle.

 We are proud to welcome the creators of the internationally acclaimed podcast Ear Hustle, the first podcast created and produced in prison, featuring stories of the daily realities of life inside California’s San Quentin State Prison, shared by those living it.
 Co-founded by San Francisco Bay Area artist Nigel Poor alongside Earlonne Woods and Antwan Williams — who were incarcerated at the time — the podcast now tells stories from both inside prison and from the outside, post-incarceration.
 In 2020, Ear Hustle was named a finalist for a Pulitzer Prize in audio reporting — the first time the category was recognized — for bringing audiences “a consistently surprising and beautifully crafted series on life behind bars.”

 On Thursday, February 18th, join us for a virtual talk featuring conceptual artist and activist Hank Willis Thomas.